AMAF charts path for sustainable agriculture growth

-The ASEAN Ministers on Agriculture and Forestry (AMAF) outlined a regional plan to modernize and strengthen agricultural cooperation, with a focus on sustainable practices, resilient supply chains, and digital innovation—moves that are expected to drive new investment opportunities and enhance food trade integration across Southeast Asia.
+The ASEAN Ministers on Agriculture and Forestry (AMAF) outlined a regional plan to modernize and strengthen agricultural cooperation, with a focus on sustainable practices, resilient supply chains, and digital innovation — moves expected to drive new investment opportunities and enhance food trade integration across Southeast Asia.

 Speaking at a press briefing during the 47th AMAF meeting on 2 October, Philippine Agriculture Secretary Francisco P. Tiu Laurel Jr. underscored the consensus among ASEAN member states to align agricultural growth with environmental sustainability.